 Stream (Classic) video report

-To help you understand what videos are in Stream (Classic) we provide an inventory report listing out information about every video in the system.
+There's an inventory report of all videos in Stream (Classic).
 Refer to Stream (Classic) video report article for details on how to run the report.

 Scan log and Summary